CLI Reference

 file import <external...> [--dest <dir>]

-Import files from the local filesystem into the active context.
+Import files from the local filesystem into the active space.

 hain file import ~/Documents/report.pdf --dest /docs